In October 2016 we published a thematic, independent review of homicides involving people known to our services.

 - has embraced the philosophy and practice of 'Triangle of Care' - designed to improve the involvement of carers and families - and has received stage one accreditation.

-The Quality Assurance Review commissioned by NHS England shows we have made improvements across a wide range of areas over the last four years.
-We will continue to focus our energy, efforts and resources on these issues because improving patient, carer and family experience is a continuous process."
+The Quality Assurance Review shows we have made improvements across a wide range of areas and we will continue to focus our energy, efforts and resources on these issues because improving patient, carer and family experience is a continuous process.